2019 - Year Recap

 - Route53 External DNS management from GKE

 - Practical Istio – Init & Install

 July was a difficult month to keep motivated and I can't even really pinpoint why other than that I might have been a little burnt out.

 Our dog was also very unwell, and we were fostering a lot of animals at this point.
 It was a tough time mentally and that meant I took a break from my hobbies.

 August nearly killed me, but I would do it all over again if I had the chance.
 There was one notable thing that happened and it consumed my life.

 We had a tremendous amount of success in the first week we launched and serviced well over 600,000 requests.
-This whole experience really made me realize how important building to scale actually is, and I was very lucky that we built most of our architecture around serverless paradigms that scaled by default.
+This whole experience made me realize how important building to scale is, and I was very lucky that we built most of our architecture around serverless paradigms that scaled by default.

 September also kicked off with a bunch of really exciting things.
 It marked a really important point for me as I started to get a lot more involved with community events both locally and internationally (I'll speak on this later).

 I was extremely-insanely lucky to be allowed to become an AWS Community Hero.
 I'd spent most of the year doing my best to open source and educate as many people as I could on AWS services, and was honored to be given this opportunity to be part of the program.